redhat-openstack/openstack-puppet-modules/apache/README.md

 *Note:* At least one directory should match the `docroot` parameter.
 After you start declaring directories, `apache::vhost` assumes that all required Directory blocks will be declared.
 If not defined, a single default Directory block is created that matches the `docroot` parameter.

-Available handlers, represented as keys, should be placed within the `directory`,`'files`, or `location` hashes.
+Available handlers, represented as keys, should be placed within the `directory`, `files`, or `location` hashes.
 This looks like

 ```puppet
     apache::vhost { 'sample.example.net':